 - Conditional Discharge: If it is your first time being charged with Fentanyl possession, the court may impose a period of probation instead of more serious penalties.
 You will most likely be required to attend a drug treatment program.
 As long as you stick to the requirements of your probation, your guilty charge will eventually be dismissed.

 Getting Legal Help

 Fentanyl possession is a serious crime.
-If you wish to achieve a positive legal outcome, reach out to Tyler Moore Law today and get help from a legal expert with experience in these matters.
+If you wish to achieve a positive legal outcome, reach out to Lankford & Moore Law today and get help from a legal expert with experience in these matters.